fioprotocol/fips/fip-4.md

 ## Fees
 a new fee will be created remove_pub_addresses, type 1, 600000000 SUF, this is bundled, bundle counter will be decremented 1 for each call.

-## Rationale
-Custom end points were put in place to make interaction with FIO Protocol easier for developers by hiding the complexity of EOSIO tools.
-Enhancing the functionality is done for the same reason.
-Advanced tools such as *get_table* remains unchanged.

-We make the use of this to be similar to add pub address so as to keep the API familiar for developers (min of 1 max of 5)

-We will discuss how best to add an option to remove all with the team and add this into this FIP

 ## Implementation
 * Add new API end point for remove pub address --modify chain_api_plugin to add new endpoint, modify chain_plugin.cpp and hpp to add new params and code.
+Add new action (remaddress) to fio.address.cpp and fio.address.abi. dev test api endpoint and push action and resolve all issues (1 days)
-Add new action (remaddress) to fio.address.cpp and fio.address.abi. dev test api endpoint and push action and resolve all issues (2 days)
+  * Add new API end point for remove all pub addresses --modify chain_api_plugin to add new endpoint, modify chain_plugin.cpp and hpp to add new params and code.
+Add new action (remaddress) to fio.address.cpp and fio.address.abi. dev test api endpoint and push action and resolve all issues (1 days)